CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ## Setting Up Cloudflare Pages and Workers

 Cloudflare Pages provided instant deployment for my React frontend, while Workers handled the backend logic including user authentication and integrations with external APIs.
-I choose Typescript to write the worker code.
+I chose Typescript to write the worker code.
 Python workers are still in beta at this time. [source](https://developers.cloudflare.com/workers/languages/python/#_top)

 Pages allow developers to link a git repository for automatic deployments based on branch rules.
 This made it easy to set up a deployment pipeline for my frontend code.
-Developing pages locally did not seem to support hot reloading due to relying on the react app to be build prior to running wrangler.
+Developing pages locally did not seem to support hot reloading due to relying on the react app to be built prior to running wrangler.
 This added extra time to the frontend development process but was not a deal breaker.
 When making code changes to the worker, wrangler would automatically reload the changes without having to stop and start the process.

 ```bash
 - npm run build